initysl/e-vee/README.md

 ## E-VEE — Enhanced Virtual E-Commerce Engine

-E-VEE is an intelligent assistant designed to streamline e-commerce shopping experience
+E-VEE is an intelligent assistant designed to streamline the e-commerce shopping experience.

 - Instant product information
 - Product lookups powered by a Retrieval-Augmented Generation (RAG) engine